Marietta Peabody Tree: Marriage to Desmond FitzGerald

 Desmond FitzGerald.
 The couple married on September 2, 1939.
 A year later, Marietta gave birth to a daughter Frances FitzGerald, who became a noted journalist and historian.

 Her ardent liberal Democratic views clashed with those of her Republican husband and apparently created tensions in the marriage.
 After America entered the Second World War in December 1941, Marietta accepted a post as part of the American delegation assisting the British Ministry of Information.

 During the war years, Marietta became romantically involved with the film director John Huston.

-Ronald Tree

-While involved with Huston and married to FitzGerald, Marietta began an affair with Ronald Tree, who was a grandson of retail magnate Marshall Field and MP for Harborough, Leicestershire.
+When her husband returned at the end of the war Huston departed for California at her request to wait for her to obtain a divorce.
+At that point, however, Marietta and her husband traveled to Barbados to stay with Nancy and Ronald Tree, a grandson of retail magnate Marshall Field and MP for Harborough, Leicestershire.

+Marriage to Ronald Tree

+Marietta began an affair with Tree during her visit to Barbados in 1945.
 Tree and Peabody divorced their spouses at the end of World War II and married on July 26, 1947.
 Marietta moved into Tree's home, Ditchley Park, but found herself bored with English country life.
 Tree and most of his friends were Conservatives, and Democrat Marietta again found herself politically isolated.
 Their daughter Penelope was born in 1949.

 Short of money, Tree sold Ditchley and agreed to return to New York City with Marietta, her daughter Frances Fitzgerald and their own daughter, future '60s fashion model Penelope Tree, and his butler Collins.

 Politics and Adlai Stevenson

 Marietta Tree immediately joined the Lexington Democratic Club, and two years later was elected the county chairwoman.
 She was elected to the Democratic State Committee in 1954.

 Tree began an affair with Adlai Stevenson in 1952, the year of his first unsuccessful presidential campaign.
-Perhaps related to his bisexuality, Tree’s husband was unfazed by the affair and even invited Stevenson to the couple's homes in New York, Barbados and London.
+Tree’s husband was unfazed by the affair, perhaps due to his bisexuality, and even invited Stevenson to the couple's homes in New York, Barbados and London.

-They continued their affair through his unsuccessful 1956 presidential campaign.
+Stevenson and Tree continued their affair through his unsuccessful 1956 presidential campaign.
 Afterward, however, Stevenson began to take other lovers.
 Tree also retained a connection to Huston, who gave her a role in his 1960 movie The Misfits.
+She was, according to friends of Huston, the only woman he ever really loved, but also the woman who walked away.

-At the same time, John F. Kennedy named her the United States Representative to the United Nations Commission on Human Rights, where she was able to work directly under Stevenson, who had been named head of the American delegation.
+In 1961, John F. Kennedy named her the United States Representative to the United Nations Commission on Human Rights, where she was able to work directly under Stevenson, who had been named head of the American delegation.
 She served in this position from 1961 to 1964.

 On July 14, 1965, Tree and Stevenson were walking in London when he suffered a heart attack, and later died at St George's Hospital.
-That night in her diary, she wrote: "Adlai is dead.
+That night, she wrote in her diary: "Adlai is dead.
 We were together."